To access the tools for drop-kerbs, driveways and crossing points click the

 The rectangular style looks like this on the 3D view.

-By default the drop kerb feature extends back perpendicular to the kerb line.
+By default the Channel direction is selected, so the drop kerb feature extends back perpendicular to the kerb line.

 However, sometimes the kerb line does not run parallel to the centreline, for example, where the road is widening, or at a junction kerb return splay.
-Normally, it is desireable for a pair of crossing points to guide the pedestrian to cross straight over the road (perpendicular to the centreline).
+Normally, it is desirable for a pair of crossing points to guide the pedestrian to cross straight over the road (perpendicular to the centreline).
+Select the Centreline direction to achieve this.

 This example shows a pair of crossing points at a road junction which are not perpendicular to the road centreline.
 They are aligned relative to the kerb line which is diverging at this point.